-Soos Creek Water & Sewer District's Unregulated Contaminants Monitoring Rule 4 (UCMR4) Sampling Data Results
+SCWSD Unregulated Contaminants Monitoring Rule 4 (UCMR4) Sampling Data

 UCMR4 data is reported to let you know about new contaminants that may be regulated in the future.
-The EPA requires us to monitor contaminants that do not have defined health-based standards.
-The EPA uses this information to determine the occurrence of contaminants in drinking water systems, which may lead to future regulations.
-The contaminants monitored were selected through a data-driven process that considered adverse health effects (potency and severity) and occurrence (prevalence and magnitude), but additional health information is needed to know whether the contaminants pose a health risk.
+The EPA requires us to monitor contaminants that do not have defined health-based standards, and uses this information to determine the occurrence of contaminants in drinking water systems that may lead to future regulations.
+You can find this information in previous reports on the District website at: